The Atomic Energy Regulatory Board was constituted on November

 Currently, the Board consists of a

-full-time Chairman, an ex-officio Member, three part-time Members
+full-time Chairman, an ex-officio Member, four part-time Members

 and a Secretary.